-2.1.2.
-Prime ID:
+2.1.2 Prime Identification Document:

-You will need to provide your current passport bio-data page (not the entire passport) and English language translation where applicable.
+You will need to provide your current passport bio-data page (not the entire passport) and English translation where applicable.
 Where this is not available a scan of your Birth Certificate and/or National Identity Card may be acceptable in lieu.

-2.1.3.
-Name change documentation:
+2.1.3 Name Change Documentation:

 If your current name is not the same as that on your academic documents, you must provide evidence of your name change.
-This may include a gazette publication, an official letter/ certificate issued by registry.
+This may include: marriage certificate, a gazette publication, and an official letter/certificate issued by registry.
+A Statutory Declaration or Affidavit will not be accepted as official name change document.

-2.1.4.
-Curriculum Vitae (CV)/ Résumé:
+2.1.4 Curriculum Vitae (CV)/Résumé: